 - Learn a computer programming language or systems analysis.
 While this may sound a bit more difficult than some of the other steps, this skill actually comes in handy if you are interested in the analysis/build/validation side of Nursing Informatics, which is EHR implementation projects need.
 You can learn these on your own or by taking an in-person or online class, course, or workshop.
 This field teaches you how computer logic works, and gives you confidence when you are collaborating with the more technical members of the team, such as programmers and technical analysts.

-- Find a Nursing Informatics mentor.
-Once you’ve started networking with different Nursing Informatics professionals, you may want to find someone who will be able to guide you and inspire you as you grow in your chosen career.
+- Find a Nursing Informatics mentor and/or coach.
+Once you’ve started networking with different Nursing Informatics professionals, you may want to find someone who will be able to guide and inspire you as you grow in your chosen career.

 - Develop project management skills.
 I personally think that basic project management skills are a must-have for every Nurse Informaticist.
 Project management, as defined by Wikipedia, is the discipline of planning, organizing, securing and managing resources to bring about the successful completion of specific project goals and objectives.